National anthem of Russia: Call for lyrics

-When "Patrioticheskaya Pesnya" was used as the national anthem, it had official lyrics but was not accepted.
+When "The Patriotic Song" was used as the national anthem, it had official lyrics but was not accepted.
 The anthem struck a positive chord for some people because it did not contain elements from the Soviet past, and because the public considered Glinka to be a patriot and a true Russian.
-However, the lack of lyrics doomed "Patrioticheskaya Pesnya".
+However, the lack of lyrics doomed "The Patriotic Song".
 Various attempts were made to compose lyrics for the anthem, including a contest that allowed any Russian citizen to participate.
 A committee set up by the government looked at over 6000 entries, and 20 were recorded by an orchestra for a final vote.

-The eventual winner was Viktor Radugin's "Be glorious, Russia!" (Сла́вься, Росси́я!).
+The eventual winner was Viktor Radugin's "Be Glorious, Russia!" (Славься, Россия!).
 However, none of the lyrics were officially adopted by Yeltsin or the Russian government.
 One of the reasons that partially explained the lack of lyrics was the original use of Glinka's composition: the praise of the Tsar and of the Russian Orthodox Church.
 Other complaints raised about the song were that it was hard to remember, uninspiring, and musically complicated.
 It was one of the few national anthems that lacked official lyrics during this period.
-The only other wordless national anthems in the period from 1990 to 2000 were "My Belarusy" of Belarus (until 2002), "Marcha Real" of Spain, and "Intermeco" of Bosnia and Herzegovina.
+The only other wordless national anthems in the period from 1990 to 2000 were "My, biełarusy" of Belarus (until 2002), "Marcha Real" of Spain, and "Intermeco" of Bosnia and Herzegovina.